Marmouset-69/IOT/docs/Home-Assistant/ESP01S-DHT22.md

   # Uptime sensor to monitor how long the device has been running
   - platform: uptime
-    name: "$friendly_name Uptime"  # Name of the uptime sensor
+    name: "${friendly_name} Uptime"  # Name of the uptime sensor

   # Heat Index Calculation Using Temperature and Humidity
   - platform: template
     name: "${friendly_name} Heat Index"  # Name for the calculated heat index
     unit_of_measurement: "°C"  # Unit of measurement for the heat index